Pat Haden: College career

 Prior to College Football Haden and McKay won the CIF championship game in overtime against Lakewood High School.
 The game was played at the LA Coliseum, where Haden would go on to lead the Trojans to many victories.

 Haden and J.K.
 McKay joined the highly regarded USC Trojans under head coach John McKay; they joined a group of friends in living at an apartment building just off campus.
 At USC, he made it to three Rose Bowl appearances and won two national championships.
 In the final game of his college career, the 1975 Rose Bowl, he was named co-Most Valuable Player.
 Haden also was a recipient of the Today's Top V Award in 1975, which at the time honored five (now ten) senior student-athletes.
 He was put into the GTE Academic All-American Hall of Fame in 1988.
 He was inducted into the Rose Bowl Hall of Fame in 1995.
 An athletic and academic stand-out, he was awarded a Rhodes Scholarship.

-In 1973, he threw for 1,832 yards with 13 TD vs 11 INT.
-In 1974, he threw for just 988 yards (in part due to 98 fewer pass attempts) but still threw 13 TD vs 11 INT.
+In 1973, he threw for 1,832 yards with 13 touchdowns and 11 interceptions.
+In 1974, he threw for just 988 yards (in part due to 98 fewer pass attempts) but still threw 13 touchdowns and 11 interceptions.